Richard-Voragen/Roll-With-The-Punches/ProjectDocumentTemplate.md

 **Describe the basics of movement and physics in your game.
 Is it the standard physics model?
 What did you change or modify?
 Did you make your movement scripts that do not use the physics system?**

 Getting the movement to feel similar or the same as Cuphead was one of the most vital steps for this game.
+At first, I had to study and really refresh my memory on how the Cuphead characters moved in their world and replicate it from a pure game feel which is also ironic since that is my other role.

 Controls:
 | Action | Button |